jmuehlig/perf-cpp/docs/build.md

 cmake . -B build -DBUILD_EXAMPLES=1
 cmake --build build --target examples
 ```

+The example binaries can be found in `build/examples/bin`.

 ## Including into `CMakeLists.txt`
 *perf-cpp*  uses [CMake](https://cmake.org/) as a build system, allowing for including *perf-cpp* into further CMake projects.